milvus-io/milvus-lite/README.md

 ## Examples

-Embedded Milvus is friendly with jupyter notebook, you could find more examples under [examples](https://github.com/milvus-io/embd-milvus/blob/main/examples) folder.
+Milvus-lite is friendly with jupyter notebook, you could find more examples under [examples](https://github.com/milvus-io/milvus-lite/blob/main/examples) folder.

 ## Contributing
-If you want to contribute to Embedded Milvus, please read the [Contributing Guide](https://github.com/milvus-io/embd-milvus/blob/main/CONTRIBUTING.md) first.
+If you want to contribute to Milvus-lite, please read the [Contributing Guide](https://github.com/milvus-io/milvus-lite/blob/main/CONTRIBUTING.md) first.

 ## Report a bug
-When you use or develop embd-milvus, if you find any bug, please report it to us.
-You could submit an issue in [embd-milvus]( https://github.com/milvus-io/embd-milvus/issues/new/choose) or report you [milvus](https://github.com/milvus-io/milvus/issues/new/choose) repo if you think is a Milvus issue.
+When you use or develop Milvus-lite, if you find any bug, please report it to us.
+You could submit an issue in [Milvus-lite]( https://github.com/milvus-io/milvus-lite/issues/new/choose) or report to [Milvus](https://github.com/milvus-io/milvus/issues/new/choose) repo if you think is a Milvus issue.

 ## License
-Embedded Milvus is under the Apache 2.0 license.
-See the [LICENSE](https://github.com/milvus-io/embd-milvus/blob/main/LICENSE) file for details.
+Milvus-lite is under the Apache 2.0 license.
+See the [LICENSE](https://github.com/milvus-io/milvus-lite/blob/main/LICENSE) file for details.